-- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) details of each motion moved at a council meeting and of any amendments moved to it, - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code. - 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.

-- 19.4 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 19.5 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting.

-- 19.6 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
-Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 19.7 The confirmed minutes of a council meeting must be published on the council's website.
+- 19.2 The names of councillors attending a council meeting and whether they attended the meeting in person or by audio-visual link, - 19.3 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) details of each motion moved at a council meeting and of any amendments moved to it, - (b) the names of the mover and seconder of the motion or amendment. - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code. - 19.4 The minutes of a council meeting must be confirmed at a subsequent meeting of the council. - Note: Clause 19.4 reflects section 375(2) of the Act. - 19.5 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 19.6 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting. - Note: Clause 19.6 reflects section 375(2) of the Act. - 19.7 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
+Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 19.8 The confirmed minutes of a council meeting must be published on the council's website.
 This clause does not prevent the council from also publishing unconfirmed minutes of its meetings on its website prior to their confirmation.